andrewn/brew-services-menubar/README.md

 2. Download from the [Releases](https://github.com/andrewn/brew-services-menubar/releases) page.

+## Usage

+- Start a specific service by clicking it's name
+- Stop a specific running service (indicated with a tick) by clicking it's name
+- Hold Command to allow a single service to be restarted

 ## Configuration

 By default looks for `/usr/local/bin/brew`.
 If this not correct for your setup,